jacksonrayhamilton/context-coloring/README.md

 functions.
 Lexical scope information at-a-glance can assist a programmer in understanding the overall structure of a program.
 It can also help curb nasty bugs, like implicit globals and name shadowing.
 A rainbow can indicate excessive complexity.
-A spot of contrast following by an assignment expression could be a side-effect... or, a specially-constructed object's private state could be being manipulated.
+A spot of contrast followed by an assignment expression could be a side-effect... or, a specially-constructed object's private state could be undergoing change.

 This coloring scheme is probably more useful than conventional JavaScript *syntax* highlighting.
-Highlighting keywords can help detect spelling errors, or alert one to unclosed string literals; but so can a [linter][].
+Highlighting keywords can help one to detect spelling errors, or alert one to unclosed string literals; but so can a [linter][], which can also be integrated into your workflow via [flycheck][].

 ## Features